Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Methodology

 The patient is in a sitting position.
-A suction tube is inserted into the external auditory canal.
+An aspiration tube is inserted into the external auditory canal.
 Then the aspirator is turned on, on which the negative pressure is pre-set by the doctor.
-After completing the manipulation, the doctor examines the external auditory canal to make sure that the sulfuric plug has been completely removed.
+After completing the procedure, the doctor examines the external auditory canal to ensure that the wax plug has been completely removed.

-However, the procedure using optical instruments (microscope) reduces the likelihood of side effects to a minimum.
+However, performing the procedure using optical instruments (microscope) reduces the likelihood of side effects to a minimum.

 Sometimes local anesthesia is used to perform the procedure.